AxolotlIsSickOfThisShit/undertaleDialogCreator/README.md

 ***
 ![How do You Use it?](/Assets/how.png)

-As of now, the tool is unfinished.
+### As of now, the tool is unfinished.
+Currently, you need to download the latest release and install the included font file.
+After that, you can double-click the shortcut included in the folder, and voila!
+You have access!
+As of the moment, it only supports text boxes.

 **In the meantime, here are my findings for the inner workings of the UNDERTALE text system.**